m-g-90/cpyjava/README.md

 Features:
   - supports 'isinstanceof'
   - conversion from/to java primitive types and java.lang.String
+  - java map,list,iterable/iterator and arrays can be used like the equivalent python objects
   - Any other class/object is wrapped and supported via reflection
   - "brute force" approach to handle function overloading: functions gets selected if the arguments can be converted to the required types
   - decorators to customize getter,setter and call functionality